 The custom approach

 For scenarios, where a design team wants to exert tight control over the final layout, or there is little variation from one lookbook to another, we could simply define a number of content types covering sections with alternative layouts.
 For example, there might be individual content types for adding full-width images, inserting quotes, embedding a video or displaying text.
-We will use a generic section name to describe this family of content types.
+We will use a generic section name to describe this family of content types

 Since all the design decisions have been fixed in advance, the custom approach is straightforward to implement and leaves little room for editorial error.
 Whenever an editor wants to add a new section to a lookbook, she creates an entry of the desired type and fills out the necessary information.

 The downside of this approach is that editors might grow frustrated in dealing with fixed design patterns.
 Plus, over time, the number of content types might grow as the team tries to accommodate minor stylistic variation between sections.
-You can easily avoid both pitfall by introducing a dropdown for minor layout options like element alignment or background color.
+You can easily avoid both pitfalls by introducing a dropdown for minor layout options like element alignment or background color.

 The universal approach